WPChill/strong-testimonials/readme.txt

 = Primary Features =

-1. Two ways to implement:
-  * a View is a simple way to display your testimonials or the form
-  * or the robust `[strong]` shortcode
+* Configure a View or use the robust `[strong]` shortcode
-1. A front-end form
-  * custom fields
-  * anti-spam options
-  * notification emails
+* A front-end form with custom fields, anti-spam options, and notification emails
-1. Categories
+* Categories
-1. Excerpts
+* Excerpts
-1. Featured Images (thumbnails)
+* Featured Images (thumbnails)
-1. Multiple slideshows
+* Multiple slideshows
-1. Sort by oldest, newest, random, or menu order
+* Sort by oldest, newest, random, or menu order
-1. Simple pagination
+* Simple pagination
-1. Custom "Read more" links
+* Custom "Read more" links
-1. Template files and functions for deep customization
+* Template files and functions for deep customization
-1. A developer who's on your side :)
+* A developer who's on your side :)

 [Check out the demos](http://demos.wpmission.com/strong-testimonials/)